Techie-Ernie/vtok2/README.md

 #### Extract highlights from pro players' VALORANT games and convert them into TikTok-friendly videos

+> [!IMPORTANT]
+> VTok 2.0 is still under development, so bugs are to be expected.

 ### Example

 [Original VOD Link](https://www.youtube.com/watch?v=dWUe6yjbxv4)

+> [!Note]
+> The program has been tested on videos from the YouTube channel [VALORANT Daily](https://www.youtube.com/@valorantdaily1976).
+Depending on how the videos posted on other channels, the program may or may not work without any further modification.

 [![Original VOD Link](https://img.youtube.com/vi/dWUe6yjbxv4/0.jpg)](https://www.youtube.com/watch?v=dWUe6yjbxv4)